sfrliufang/sfr-group-web-page-rebuild-20210516/content/post/5-1-2024-ashley-got-dare-fellowship/index.md

   focal_point: Smart
   preview_only: false
 ---
-Ashley has been awarded Stanford’s DARE fellowship to support her goal of increasing/supporting diversity in the current academic professoriate.
-Congratulations Ashley!
+Fang have been named a Chambers Fellow for recognition of excellence in teaching and research.